Exponential decay for Constrained-degree percolation: Proofs

 \subsection{Proof of Theorem \ref{conn2}}

-In the proof of Theorem \ref{conn2} we will apply a Simon-Lieb type inequality to boxes of several length scales.
-Let $L_n^k=\floor{n^{\frac{k}{k+1}}}, k=1,2,\dots$, and observe that if the origin is connected by an open path to $\partial B(n)$, then the origin must be connected by an open path to $\partial B(\floor{\frac 12L_n^k})$ and there must exist a vertex $w\in\partial B(L_n^k)$ such that $w$ is connected to $\partial B(n)$ by an open path using edges on the complement of $B(L_n^k)$ only.
-The main difficulty here is to control the scales $L_n^k$ in order to balance the decay of connectivity and the decay of correlations between events whose occurrence depends only on the state of edges inside $B(\floor{\frac{1}{2}L_n^k})$ and those depending on the state of edges outside $B(L_n^k)$.
-A bootstrap argument will be useful to attain such control of scales.
+To prove Theorem \ref{conn2} we will apply a Simon-Lieb type inequality on boxes of several lengths.
+Observe that if the origin is connected by an open path to $\partial B(4n)$, then the origin must be connected by an open path to $\partial B(n)$ and there must exist a vertex $w\in\partial B(2n)$ such that $w$ is connected to $\partial B(4n)$ by an open path using edges on the complement of $B(2n)$ only.
+The main difficulty here is to control the decay of connectivity and the decay of correlations between events whose occurrence depends only on the state of edges inside $B(n)$ and those depending on the state of edges outside $B(2n)$.
 We observe that the decay of correlations obtained in Theorem 2 of \cite{SSS} is no longer enough here, and we derive a new decay rate which is improved by a $\log n$ factor.

 In what follows, the notation $\{w\xleftrightarrow{\makebox[1.0cm]{\text{ {$A$}}}}B\}$ means that the vertex $w$ is connected to some vertex in $B$ using only edges with both endpoints in $A$.
-All constants $c_1,\dots,c_6$ appearing in this section are universal and do not depend on $n$ or $t$.
+All constants $c_1, c_2, c_3, c_4$ appearing in this section are universal and do not depend on $n$ or $t$.

 \begin{proposition} Fix $m,n\in\mathbb{N}$ such that $2m<n$ and $w\in \partial B(2m)$.
 Then,